FREQUENTLY ASKED QUESTIONS

 What will students do on weekends?

 At domestic locations, students have open schedules.
-They do not have Gap Year obligations or responsibilities with the exception of one weekend retreat to the mountains together, a Parents Weekend, and an occasional weekend event.
+They do not have Gap Year obligations or responsibilities with the exception of one weekend retreat to the mountains together and an occasional weekend event.
 The students do have expectations and guidelines for how and where they choose to spend their free time.
 We expect students to make responsible decisions in light of the guidelines given at their destination.
 At international locations, students take field trips every other weekend in which they engage in a more comprehensive exposure to the country and people.
 Off weekends abroad are generally used for the purpose of rest, household chores, and quality time with host families.

 What is the housing situation at each destination?